Managing bowel changes after treatment

 Managing stress

 Your emotions can affect your bowel.
-Anxiety and stressful situations can make poo looser and more frequent.
-If you don’t feel in control of your bowel, this in itself can be stressful.
+Anxiety and stress can make your stools looser and bowel movements more frequent.
+If you do not feel in control of your bowel, this can also be stressful.

-Learning how to relax may help your bowel to settle and is good for your general health.
-Your doctor or specialist nurse can tell you about relaxation classes in your area.
-Some support groups also offer relaxation classes.
+Learning how to relax may help your bowel settle.
+Relaxing is also good for your general health.
+Your cancer doctor or specialist nurse can tell you about any relaxation classes in your area or online.
+Some support groups also offer classes.

 Pelvic floor exercises

 There are exercises you can do to strengthen the muscles used for bowel control.
-There are two main groups of muscles that are important for bowel control:
+There are 2 main groups of muscles that are important for bowel control:

 Pelvic floor muscles are also important for bladder control and sexual function.

-Pelvic floor exercises may help if you have problems with leakage of wind or stool from your back passage.
+Pelvic floor exercises may help if you have problems with leakage of wind or stools from your back passage.
 A colorectal or continence specialist can tell you if these exercises are likely to help you.
-They can teach you how to do them.
+They can also teach you how to do them.

 We have more information about pelvic floor exercises after treatment.